 Students may follow my instructions in details — or more exactly, they think they follow my instructions in details — yet they make mistakes.
-These mistakes are so obvious that even the half-blind can see them, though sometimes people do make such obvious mistakes, often on purpose because they think they are smarter than the master.
+These mistakes are so obvious that even the half-blind can see them, though sometimes people do make such obvious mistakes because they think they are smarter than the master.
 Frankly, I do not want to waste time on such smart Alexes.

 I would spend time on earnest students who follow my instructions yet make mistakes.
 Their mistakes are usually non-physical, like when I ask them to relax, they tense, or when I ask them not to think of anything, they intellectualize.
 In high-level chi kung or kungfu where a relaxed, thought-free mind is essential while training, such non-physical mistakes are more serious than physical ones.
 They are also more easily overlooked by students learning form books or videos, as well as by incompetent teachers.

 I'm still a bit confused about the breathing method that we should use when practicing.
 I try to follow the instructions from your book, but my body seems to do the opposite.
 When I breathe in, my abdomen contracts and when I breathe out it expands.
 My Tai Chi teacher taught this method to me and I seem to have grown accustomed to it.
 Is it correct to use this method?